 - (2) Messrs.
 Alexander, Altenbaumer, Fayne, Johnson, Moore and Patterson and Ms. Johnson were each awarded 2,557 shares of restricted stock on April 30, 2015.
 Mr. Hartwick and Mr. Lucky were each awarded 1,902 phantom stock units on July 30, 2015.
 The amounts in this column represent the aggregate grant date fair value of those awards in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718.
 The awards vest ratably over three years.
 These amounts reflect our accounting expense for these awards and may not correspond to the actual value that may be recognized by the non-employee directors.
 Assumptions used in the calculation of these amounts are included in footnote 12 to our audited consolidated financial statements for the fiscal year ended December 31, 2015 included in our 2015 Form 10-K. - (3) We ceased granting stock options to non-employee directors after 2007.
 Messrs.
 Alexander, Altenbaumer, Fayne, Johnson and Patterson and Ms. Johnson each held 8,000 stock options as of December 31, 2015.
 Messrs.
-Alexander, Altenbaumer, Fayne, Johnson, Moore and Patterson each held 5,068 shares of restricted stock and Mr. Hartwick and Mr. Lucky each held 1,902 shares of phantom stock units as of December 31, 2015. - (4) Mr. Hartwick's and Mr. Lucky's appointments to the Board were effective on July 29, 2015 and they received fees and phantom stock units which were pro-rated for their length of service. - (5) Effective October 19, 2015, Ms. Johnson resigned from the Board and was appointed Senior Vice President, Chief Financial Officer and Treasurer.
+Alexander, Altenbaumer, Fayne, Johnson, Moore and Patterson each held 5,068 shares of restricted stock and Mr. Hartwick and Mr. Lucky each held 1,902 shares of phantom stock units as of December 31, 2015. - (4) Pursuant to the Settlement Agreement, Mr. Ajdler is expected to be appointed as a Class I director following the Annual Meeting. - (5) Mr. Hartwick's and Mr. Lucky's appointments to the Board were effective on July 29, 2015 and they received fees and phantom stock units which were pro-rated for their length of service. - (6) Effective October 19, 2015, Ms. Johnson resigned from the Board and was appointed Senior Vice President, Chief Financial Officer and Treasurer. - (7) Pursuant to the Settlement Agreement, Mr. Schauerman's appointment to the Board was effective on March 22, 2016.